GaryLKL/myportfolio.github.io/_portfolio/introds.md

 ## Potential Selection Bias

 NBA rules have changed significantly since the start of league, leading to a great change in playing styles in the NBA.
 Since the data we collected are from 2008 to 2019, our model may achieve much worse results when trying to predict the outcomes of games a long time ago, like in the 20th century.

+## Feature Selection

+Since feature selection is crucial in determining the result, we chose to design two methods to conduct feature selection: one is first to drop highly correlated features and then use the random forest to select the most 15 important features; the other is to use mutual information.
+By making feature selection in such two ways, we ended up in 16 sets of features for eight train-test splits.
+Now, we will call the first method using correlation and random forest as the feature selection strategy one and mutual information as the feature selection strategy two.

 ## Blocking Time Series Split